sh41664/Eighth-Assignment-Restaurant/README.md

   - Store and retrieve user data
   - Save and update orders and their details
   - Load menu items dynamically
+  - Include your initial sql codes as a separate file in the project
 - **User Interface (JavaFX)**
    The UI should be clean, user-friendly, and visually organized.
 Use JavaFX effectively to implement different screens (e.g., login/signup, ordering, order summary).
 - **Code Quality and Structure**